0ldcamel/codeinplace/README.md

 ### Using graphics module in VS Code:
-[Using the graphics module in VS Code](https://codeinplace.stanford.edu/cip4/forum?post=ad0f48a5-9e07-41bc-a228-6076b676de98) is an excellence answer by Micheal C
+[Using the graphics module in VS Code](https://codeinplace.stanford.edu/cip4/forum?post=ad0f48a5-9e07-41bc-a228-6076b676de98) is an excellence answer by Micheal C.

 - `canvas.get_new_key_presses()` actually returns a list of key presses, not just a single keypress.
 And the elements of that list aren't strings -- they're KeyPress objects, which have a `.keysym` member containing the key name.
 Here's an example of how to get the actual key names for each keypress: